-Hormone/Endocrine Disruptors
+Disease and Hormone/Endocrine disruptors

-The hypothesis has been put forward that humans and wildlife species have suffered adverse health effects after exposure to endocrine-disrupting chemicals, released into the environment by industry.
+- Run-off from flooding can cause an increase in water-borne disease such as cholera, diarrhoea, and typhoid.
+Disease and poverty are closely related.
+Poorer people succumb to tuberculosis, HIV/AIDS caused by living conditions and lack of access to treatment. - The hypothesis has been put forward that humans and wildlife species have suffered adverse health effects after exposure to endocrine-disrupting chemicals, released into the environment by industry.
 Reported adverse effects include declines in populations, increases in cancers, and reduced reproductive function.
-[19]
+[15]

-Only a range of international treaties, and pledges, government policies and legislation are likely to bring about a decrease in greenhouse gas emissions.
+Only a range of international treaties, pledges, government policies and legislation is likely to bring about a decrease in greenhouse gas emissions.

-During October and November 2021, the 26th UN Climate Change Conference of the Parties (COP26) was held in Glasgow - its aim to bring international parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change, and to establish legally binding limits on greenhouse gas emissions for individual countries, as well as to define an enforcement mechanism.
+During November 2022, the 27th UN Climate Change Conference of the Parties (COP27) will be held in Egypt - its aim to bring international parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change, and to establish legally binding limits on greenhouse gas emissions for individual countries, as well as to define an enforcement mechanism.